kylegontjes/phyloAMR/README.md

 **Description**

-This R package, phyloAMR, is a suite of tools for performing phylogenetic analysis of genome-influenced traits, such as antibiotic resistance, infection severity, or source of isolation.

-This package was built for several reasons.
-Notably, with an increased appreciation of how bacterial phenotypes emerge and spread across populations, we recognized a noticeable technological gap.
-That is the absence of easy-to-use tools that can characterize how traits emerge and spread across a population, alongside how genotypes and phenotypes interact.
-While genome-wide association studies (GWAS), such as hogwash and treeWAS, can directly or indirectly address these questions, their output does not permit easy downstream manipulations.
-These tools often rely upon ancestral state reconstruction algorithms, notably ape's ace function or corHMM.
-Recognizing the power of these algorithms, we wanted to provide a direct-to-consumer algorithm that produces easy-to-use output and addresses several questions that traditional GWAS studies are unable to answer in their current state.
+phyloAMR is an R package that leverages ancestral state reconstruction and other phylogenetically-informed algorithms to characterize the evolutionary history of genome-influenced traits and investigate phenotype-genotype associations.
+While this package was built to analyze the phylogenetics of antimicrobial resistance, it can be applied to diverse genome-influenced traits, including infection severity and source of infection.

-This tool's main workhorse is the **asr()**, which leverages corHMM's ancestral state reconstruction algorithm to characterize a trait's gain, loss, and continuation across a phylogenetic tree.
-This function requires a phylogenetic tree and a dataframe with variables corresponding to the trait of interest and the phylogeny tip labels.
-After performing ancestral state reconstruction using corHMM, the resultant state predictions are parsed to generate a parent-child dataframe.
-By traversing the phylogenetic tree from the tips to the root, the episodes of trait gain, loss, and continuation are added to the phylogenetic tree's edge matrix.

-This information can be leveraged, using our downstream algorithms, to address numerous biological questions, including:
+This package's main workhorse function is **asr()**, which leverages corHMM's ancestral state reconstruction algorithm to characterize a trait's gain, loss, and continuation across a phylogenetic tree.
+This function's resultant ancestral state predictions can be leveraged, using our downstream algorithms, to address numerous biological questions, including:
-1. How often does a bacterium with a genome-informed trait emerge and spread across a healthcare network?
+1. How often does an antibiotic-resistant bacterium emerge and spread across a healthcare network?
-2. Is there evidence of synchronous gain/loss of two traits on the phylogenetic tree?
+2. Are there genotypes associated with the gain or loss of antibiotic resistance?
 3. Do compensatory or revertant mutations follow a genome-informed trait?
-4. Do subpopulations have unique or shared mutational pathways?

 Additional phylogenetically-informed algorithms, that do not use ancestral state reconstruction, have been developed:
-1. **nearest_neighbor_algorithm()**: Identification of an isolate's nearest neighbor on the phylogenetic tree
+1. **nearest_neighbor_algorithm()**: Identification of an isolate's nearest neighbor on the phylogenetic tree.
+Can be leveraged to identify an isolate's nearest neighbor without a feature (i.e., antibiotic resistance).

 **How to install phyloAMR**